grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-an-app-plugin/app-pages.md

 If, on the other hand, you have a page with a complex UI that might not be easy to interact with via the standard Playwright APIs, then you need a different approach.
 As a best practice, create a page object that can encapsulate the page's logic in functions.

 This is especially helpful if you want to reuse that selector logic in multiple tests.
 The example below showcases how to extend the standard fixture with a page object.
-Simplify the `getWelcomeText` logic because you want to highlight the page object pattern rather than write a complex selector logic.
+We have simplified the `getWelcomeText` logic to highlight the page object pattern without introducing unnecessary complexity to this example.

 For example: